 Price range per bottle: £15 > £35

-A total of seven grape varieties are planted across the site, for the sparkling wines they use the traditional varieties of Chardonnay, Pinot Noir and Pinot Meunier.
-For the variety of still wines, it’s a combination of Pinot Gris, Pinot Blanc, Pinot Noir, Bacchus and Ortega.
+Albourne has planted seven grape varieties across the site; for the sparkling wines, they use the traditional types of Chardonnay, Pinot Noir and Pinot Meunier.
+For the sort of still wines, its a combination of Pinot Gris, Pinot Blanc, Pinot Noir, Bacchus and Ortega.

 Address: Glenmore Farm, Slider’s Lane, Furner’s Green, Uckfield, East Sussex, TN22 3RU